kleopatra999/mapzen-docs/metro-extracts/metro-extracts-walkthrough.md

 1. Click OSM2PGSQL SHP to download the shapefile.
 2. Click IMPOSM GEOJSON to download the GeoJSON.
-3. In Finder or Windows Explorer, navigate to the files you downloaded and unzip each of the files.
-You can find these files in the default download directory for your machine.
+3. Find the downloaded files on disk (by default, they will be in your machine's download folder) and unzip them if they were not unzipped automatically.
+There should be two folders, each containing the appropriate Metro Extracts files.

+Note: If you are using Safari as your browser, your downloads may get unzipped automatically and the folders be named differently than those shown in this walkthrough.

-While a GeoJSON is a single file, one shapefile is made of individual files on disk (.shp, .dbf, .prj, and so on), so do not delete or move individually any of these constituent files to avoid corrupting the shapefile and having to download it again.
+While a GeoJSON is a single .geojson file on disk, one shapefile is made of individual files (.shp, .dbf, .prj, and so on), so do not delete or move individually any of these constituent files to avoid corrupting the shapefile and having to download it again.
 If you manage the files through GIS software, the components are treated as a whole entity and are updated appropriately.

 ##Add the shapefile extracts to QGIS